nulljcd/machineLearning/README.md

 Exporing machine learning.

 ## MachineLearning.js overview
-This is a good starting point for building basic neural networks in JavaScript, and is easy to expand and maintain.
+This is a good starting point for building basic neural networks in JavaScript that is easy to expand and maintain.
 However, for practical, large-scale, or real-world applications, you would face performance issues, a lack of modern features, and limited flexibility.

 ### Example usage
 Simple xor gate